Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 The price-only model is still decision-dependent since the demand distribution is affected by the price decision.
 Note that solving the price-only model is also helpful for solving the pricing problem with order quantity decision.
 Since the manager can choose among several reasonable order quantities and decide the optimal prices respectively \citep{price-only-Deyong2019}.

 We are also interested in the price-adjustment cost in practice, which is defined by the absolute deviation to the original price $\tilde{p}$.
 That is,

 where

 We denote $\tilde{p}$ as the reference price.
 In our work, we adopt the quadratic form $\Delta(p;\tilde{p}) = \gamma(p-\tilde{p})^2$ as \cite{adjustment-cost4-Rotemberg1982,adjustment-cost3-Roberts1992}.
 But the choice of the price-adjustment function does not matter as long as the adjustment cost is convex on $p$, because our solution approach is only regard to the convexity of objective function.
 We also note that although both price-only model and price-only model with price-adjustment cost are single-variable problem, our algorithm and analysis can suit for multi-dimension decisions.
-Similar to Section \ref{sec::convergence-convex}, we still use a general differentiable function $l(x,v)$ to denote the profit function in the following analysis.
+Similar to Section \ref{sec::convergence-nonconvex}, we still use the cost function $l(x,D)$ to perform the analysis.

 To connect the sequence with optimal solution, we need a intermediate \textit{stable point} that satisfies